Save big on the Galaxy Watch 4 in the Amazon Prime sale

 The Amazon Prime Early Access sale event is finally underway, and you can pick up the Samsung Galaxy Watch 4 for a knock-down price.

-Amazon’s two-day event, which runs from October 11 (that’s today) to October 12 in the UK will give Prime subscribers an early chance to do a spot of holiday shopping.
+Amazon’s two-day event, which runs from October 11 (that’s today) to October 12, will give Prime subscribers an early chance to do a spot of holiday shopping.
 Goodness knows we need all the discounts we can get this year.

 One of the stand-out deals in the early running of this fresh addition to the sales event roster is one of the finest smartwatches of recent years.
 You can currently buy the Samsung Galaxy Watch 4 for just £149, which represents a £50 saving on its RRP.